asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 ## Stream

 A sequence of elements supporting sequential and parallel aggregate operations.
-In addition to having Stream for object references Streams also exist for primitives, but only a fe - IntStream, DoubleStream, LongStream.
+In addition to having Stream for object references Streams also exist for primitives, but only a few types, not all primitives that the language defines - IntStream, DoubleStream, LongStream.
 Stream pipelines execute either sequentially or in parallel.

 ### Interface